Rick-Phoenix/sketch/README.md

 All of these are available directly within templates, which greatly extends their flexibility and the variety of scenarios in which they can be applied.

+# Installation

+Sketch can be installed in two ways:

+1. By downloading a pre-built binary from the [github repository](https://github.com/Rick-Phoenix/sketch)
+2. Via `cargo` (`cargo install sketch-it`)

 # Documentation

 You can find out more about Sketch in the [dedicated website](https://rick-phoenix.github.io/sketch/).

+The homepage will always show the docs for the latest version.
+Each minor version will have its own dedicated subroute (/v0.1, /v0.2 and so on...)